 What is the Shure SM7B frequency response?

-The Shure SM7B has a wide-range frequency response of 50 to 20,000 Hz.
+Shure SM7B frequency response is wide and mic comfortably covers frequencies from 50 to 20,000 Hz.
 You will not find such a wide range of frequency response on microphones in the comparable price range.

 The low-end is effortless, and there is a predictable proximity effect, the combination of these two qualities makes the microphone stand out from its counterparts.